mynar7/blog/content/blog/how-to-debounce/index.md

     }
 }

-const debouncedFakeApiCall = debounce(fakeAPICall)
+const throttledFakeApiCall = throttle(fakeAPICall)

 // imagine the user starting and stopping typing
-// we'll only make a call every 800ms debouncedFakeApiCall() // 1
+// we'll only make a call every 800ms throttledFakeApiCall() // 1
-debouncedFakeApiCall()
+throttledFakeApiCall()
-debouncedFakeApiCall()
+throttledFakeApiCall()
 setTimeout(() => {
-  debouncedFakeApiCall()
+  throttledFakeApiCall()
-  debouncedFakeApiCall()
+  throttledFakeApiCall()
 }, 600)
 setTimeout(() => {
-  debouncedFakeApiCall() // 2
+  throttledFakeApiCall() // 2
-  debouncedFakeApiCall()
+  throttledFakeApiCall()
 }, 1200)
 setTimeout(() => {
-  debouncedFakeApiCall()
+  throttledFakeApiCall()
-  debouncedFakeApiCall()
+  throttledFakeApiCall()
 }, 1800)
 setTimeout(() => {
-  debouncedFakeApiCall() // 3
+  throttledFakeApiCall() // 3
-  debouncedFakeApiCall()
+  throttledFakeApiCall()
 }, 2400)

 ```

-Now as our debounce function fires, we are limiting our calls to happen every 800ms.
+Now as our throttle function fires, we are limiting our calls to happen every 800ms.

 ### How it works

 This new version uses a simple `true`/`false` value to determine if we should trigger more calls instead of clearing the timeout and cancelling previous calls.
-Now the first call to the debounced function fires the call, and the subsequent calls are ignored until the API call is complete.
+Now the first call to the throttled function tees up the call, and the subsequent calls are ignored until the API call is complete.

-## How to write a debounce in React: Round 2
+## How to write a throttle in React

 Let's apply this same functionality to our previous React example.